Internal

 What do you need from us?

 Read access to your SSO logs, Microsoft 365 or Google Workspace admin, expense reports, your SaaS admin consoles and your endpoint management.
 Time with 6 to 10 people, an hour each.
-An honest answer when we ask "what are you actually using".
+An honest answer when we ask "what are you using".

-Will the team actually tell you?
+Will the team tell you?

 Mostly, yes.
 We run interviews on a "nobody's in trouble" basis and cross-check against logs and expenses.
 The combination catches tools people forget to mention.